ref_send API 1.16

 …

 In addition to representing a normal or error condition, a promise is most useful for representing a value which is yet to be determined.
 Such a promise may be used to refer to a value which will be calculated later, based on inputs which are not yet known.
-The Eventual class supports creating this kind of deferred promise, as well as doing conditional operations on promises.
+The Eventual class supports creating this kind of unresolved promise, as well as doing conditional operations on promises.

-ref_send API 1.16
+ref_send API 2.17

 defensive programming in Java